nilesh1402/RPCDefinitionToolkit/README.md

 as well as providing significant input for the _RPC Interface Test Suite_ (PWS 5.3), IOC (PWS 5.5) and Deployment and Release (PWS 5.6) including the latter's _Capacity, Performance and Scalability Assessment_ report.

-The _RPC Interface Definition_ will be produced in seven stages by processing a variety of VistA Artifacts.
-Artifacts are either __VistA-resident Data__ including definitions and logs or __VistA MUMPS code__.
+The Toolkit will produce the _RPC Interface Definition_ and appropriate reports in seven stages by processing a series of VistA Artifacts.
+The Artifacts are either __VistA-resident Data__ including definitions and logs or __VistA MUMPS code__.

 Version | Area | VistAs | Weeks | Due Date | Description
 --- | --- | --- | --- | --- | ---